petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 ## Memory use

-RAM use is kept down by simplifying as often as you need to.
+RAM requirements are determined by how often you simplify.

 <!-- 6. advertise other reasons to have output in tree sequences (2min) -->